G. Gordon Liddy Net Worth 2024

 In the early 1980s, Liddy joined forces with former Niles, Illinois, policeman and co-owner of the Protection Group, Ltd., Thomas E. Ferraro Jr., to launch a private security and countersurveillance firm called G. Gordon Liddy & Associates.[34]

 Liddy emerged to host his own talk radio show in 1992.
-Less than a year later, its popularity led to national syndication through Viacom's Westwood One Network and through Radio America, in 2003.
+Less than a year later, its popularity led to national syndication through Viacom's Westwood One Network, and through Radio America in 2003.
+His radio show was syndicated in 160 markets, and was on both Sirius Satellite Radio and XM Satellite Radio stations in the United States.[4]
 Liddy's show ended on July 27, 2012.[3]
+He was also an occasional guest panelist for the Fox News Channel.

 In 1994 and 1995, Liddy repeatedly told listeners of his radio program to shoot federal law enforcement officers, giving instructions to aim for their heads.[35]
 In many of these statements he referenced shooting in self-defense.
 After the Oklahoma City bombing, when President Clinton denounced the "many loud and angry voices" in conservative talk radio, Liddy responded that the head is a difficult target to hit and that he used pictures of the President and Hillary Clinton for target practice.[36]